What is BOCES?

 The partnership that founded BOCES is continuing to provide enrichment and pathways to success for all ages of Natrona County citizens.
 The BOCES grant program is a tool for the Natrona County School District and Casper College for joint use to fund educational programs that may not have as significant an impact if acted upon separately.

-BOCES has board meetings monthly, however, there are three scheduled months out of the year that presenters may attend to request grant funding: October, February, and May .
+BOCES has board meetings monthly; presenters may attend to request grant funding at the March meeting.
 This process requires contact with the Casper College Grant's office 1 1/2 months prior to the scheduled meeting.
 The grant form is provided as a download from this page and should be completed and returned to the Casper College Grant's office.
 All grants must have a CC and NCSD employee as co-directors.
 If there is a payroll portion of any grant, the co-directors are responsible for coordinating the payment from CC or NCSD prior to the grant presentation.